How to Blind Bake a Pie Crust

 Double bake your blind baked pie crust

-Pop it back in the oven for another 12-20 minutes.
+Lower the temperature of the oven to 375, then pop it back in the oven for another 12-20 minutes.
 How long you bake it the second time depends on what type of pie you’re making.
 For any pie crust that’s not going back in the oven again (cream pie, fresh fruit pie, French Silk Pie), you will want to bake it until the bottom is a nice golden color to make sure it’s nice and crispy.

 If you are pre-baking your pie but the filling needs to bake for a while in the pre-baked crust (like for Lemon Meringue Pie where you need to put it back in the oven to bake the meringue), you just need to make sure the edges are golden and the center of the crust is matte and not shiny.